ExploreAutonomy/Dev_Env/README.md

 There is nothing limiting the instructions to Docker.
 Skip the docker part if you want to install the tools on your host machine.
 A lot of conflict sensitive tools are installed, therefore, if done on the host machine, it is recommended to do it on a fresh installation of Ubuntu 22.04 LTS and be ready to reinstall the OS if things go wrong.

+If you are lazy, you can also ask for the docker image from me.
+You still need to install docker on your machine.
+The image is around 30 GB.

 ## Requirements
 - A KVM enabled machine with Ubuntu 22.04 LTS installed (only if you want to use docker)
+- Around 50 GB of free space on your machine

 To check if your machine supports KVM, run the following command:
 1. Load the kvm module